 Workshops and Skills Classes: Workshops can be as simple as a one-hour speed networking session or as involved as a semester-long course.
 The important thing is for students and postdocs to use their skills and test out careers.
 For example, a Science Communication workshop series could have participants write articles for the university newspaper, and a course on Entrepreneurship could culminate with a Shark Tank type proposal to business professionals.

 Mini-Internship: Mini-internships include site visits, 1 or 2-day externships, or on-campus training days delivered by industry professionals.
-They are designed to provide a deeper experience than a job talk and involve hands-on activities to give trainees a feel for the job, required skills needed, and a the work environment and culture.
-On a site visit, students and postdocs may get to take a tour, learn the interview process from a human resources representative, or attend a panel with mid-career professionals.
+They are designed to provide a deeper experience than a job talk and involve hands-on activities to give trainees a feel for the job, required skills needed, and the work environment and culture.
+On a site visit, students and postdocs may get to take a tour, learn the interview process from a human resources representative, or attend a panel of mid-career professionals.

 Internships: Internships range from month-long to semester-long positions and can be full-time or part-time, depending on employer needs and laboratory commitments.
 At the end of the year, trainees can then share their internship experiences in a poster session or panel discussion.